Open In Colab

 Here we will look at the difference between understanding how the ML model is making predictions (explainability) and what is causing the outcome (causality)

 To do so we will look at a university admission example.
-You have been tasked with deciding whether there is a gender bias in admission, and if there is reason for legal action against the university.
+You have been hired and asked to decided whether there is a gender bias in admission, and if there is reason for legal action against the university.

 import pandas as pd